-- 1.1 This is Gedling Borough Council's Equality and Diversity Policy covering our commitment to enhancing and promoting equality and diversity. - 1.2 This policy is part of a set of policies, guidance and information around equality and diversity which includes: - Equality Impact Assessment and guidance to analyse the effects of our policies, procedures, and services on people and make sure our decisions are fair, informed and lawful - Recruitment and employment policies and standards including the Equality Policy (Employment) - Learning and development opportunities including equality training - Code of Conduct for Members - Complaints, Compliments and Comments Policy - Procurement equality standards and clauses in contracts for organisations providing services on our behalf - Equality objectives - Gedling Plan - Equalities information and data about diversity characteristics and needs, community feedback and employment/community/customer data - Equality Framework and Action Plan - 1.3 Whether you are an employee, job applicant, volunteer, elected Member, customer, partner, visitor to Gedling or resident of the borough, we aim to provide you with services and opportunities without barriers to equality.
-If you do face any barriers we hope that we can sort them out for you. - 1.4 Everyone who works for Gedling Borough Council (as an employee, contractor or volunteer) is expected to adhere to this policy. - 1.5 Councillors (Members of Gedling Borough Council) are bound by their Code of Conduct.
+- 1.1 This is Gedling Borough Council's Equality and Diversity Policy 2024-27 covering our commitment to enhancing and promoting equality and diversity.
+This policy is supported by the Council's Equality and Diversity Framework and Action Plan which provides an annual operational programme of equality actions linked to the Gedling Plan and service plans.
+Further details in the framework and action plan are included in section 7. - 1.2 This policy is part of a set of policies, guidance and information around equality and diversity which includes: - Equality Impact Assessment and guidance to analyse the effects of our policies, procedures, and services on people and make sure our decisions are fair, informed and lawful - Recruitment and employment policies and standards including the Equality Policy (Employment) - Learning and development opportunities including equality training - Code of Conduct for Members - Complaints, Compliments and Comments Policy - Procurement equality standards and clauses in contracts for organisations providing services on our behalf - · Equality objectives - Gedling Plan - Equalities information and data about diversity characteristics and needs, community feedback and employment/community/customer data - Equality Framework and Action Plan - 1.3 Whether you are an employee, job applicant, volunteer, elected Member, customer, partner, visitor to Gedling or resident of the borough, we aim to provide you with services and opportunities without barriers to equality.
+If you do face any barriers we hope that we can sort them out for you. - 1.4 Everyone who works for Gedling Borough Council (as an employee, contractor or volunteer) is expected to adhere to this policy. - 1.5 Councillors (Members of Gedling Borough Council) are bound by their Code of Conduct. - 1.6 Following on from our Equality and Diversity Policy 2021-2024 this Council is proud of its continued commitment to promoting equality and diversity in the delivery of its functions.
+Over the last three years there has been a change to the way we work which has seen equality and diversity considerations becoming a much more integrated part of our service delivery and decision making processes, we thank all our residents, communities, partners, Councillors and Officers for their continued